madprops/blog/docs/phonerule.md

 This is something I thought about while developing [Grasshopper](https://addons.mozilla.org/en-US/firefox/addon/grasshopper-urls/).

-I don't particulary thought about this in regard to icons without text, but I think these also count.
+I didn't particulary think about this in regard to icons without text, but I think these also count.

 If you have a row of 5 icons, you could have a hard time telling the user what to click.